Tank Removed and Contamination Found? What NJ Property Owners Should Do Next

 • Handling the environmental side of the problem

-• Working toward the No Further Action letter
+• Getting the No Further Action letter

 If you were told contamination was found after tank removal, do not stay stuck in the handoff.